K40Nano/K40Nano/README.md

 Connections
 ---
-The NanoPlotter sends its data via a connection.
-In addition to the NanoConnection, there are a couple other debug connection classes `FileWriteConnection` and `PrintConnection` that can be requested when we open the NanoConnection, if these are used by the NanoPlotter the data will be redirected to them and written to a file or printed accordingly.
+The `NanoPlotter` sends its data via a connection.
+In addition to the `NanoConnection`, there are a couple other debug connection classes `FileWriteConnection` and `PrintConnection` that can be requested when we open the `NanoConnection`, if these are used by the NanoPlotter the data will be redirected to them and written to a file or printed to the screen accordingly.

-Connections try to mimic a file-like object, and they have:
+Connections try to mimic a file-like object:

 * open() - Opens the connection
 * send(data) - Sends data immediately.